blackwell-systems/domainstack/README.md

 - Reusable validation rules shared across services
 - Consistent field-level errors that map to forms/clients
 - Async validation with database/API context (v0.5+)
+- Compile-time guarantees that data was validated (phantom types, v0.6+)

 **You might not need domainstack if:**
 - You're validating only DTOs and your domain is basically DTO-shaped